DevExpress-Examples/xaf-how-to-display-an-event-with-custom-fields-in-a-scheduler-list-view/README.md

-# XAF - How to Extend an Event With Custom Fields and Display Them in Scheduler
+# XAF - How to Display an Event with Custom Fields in a Scheduler List View

-This example demonstrates how to display events with custom fields in a Scheduler List View.
+This example demonstrates how to extend an event with custom fields and display them in Scheduler.

 **ASP.NET Core Blazor**
 ![|](xaf-blazor-extended-event-with-custom-fields-devexpress.png)